janbjorge/pgqueuer/README.md

 ---

-## pgqueuer
+## PGQueuer

-pgqueuer is a minimalist, high-performance job queue library for Python, leveraging the robustness of PostgreSQL.
-Designed for simplicity and efficiency, pgqueuer uses PostgreSQL's LISTEN/NOTIFY to manage job queues effortlessly.
+PGQueuer is a minimalist, high-performance job queue library for Python, leveraging the robustness of PostgreSQL.
+Designed for simplicity and efficiency, PGQueuer uses PostgreSQL's LISTEN/NOTIFY to manage job queues effortlessly.

 ### Features